Mary Frances Winston Newson

 Mary Frances Winston Newson (August 7, 1869 – December 5, 1959) was an American mathematician.
-She became the first female American to receive a PhD in mathematics from a European university, namely the University of Göttingen in Germany.
+She became the first American woman to receive a PhD in mathematics from a European university, namely the University of Göttingen in Germany.
 She was also the first person to translate Hilbert's problems into English.

 Early life

 Mary Newson was born Mary Frances Winston in Forreston, Illinois, the name Newson being the name of the husband she married.
 She was always known as May by her friends and family.
 Her parents were Thomas Winston, a country doctor, and Caroline Eliza Mumford.
-Thomas Winston had been born in Wales but had come to the United States at the age of two years when his parents emigrated.
+Thomas Winston had been born in Wales but had come to the United States at the age of two years with his parents.
 Caroline had been a teacher before her marriage, teaching French, art and mathematics.
 Mary was one of her parents' seven surviving children.
-She was taught at home by her mother, who taught herself Latin and Greek so that she could prepare her children for a university education.
+She was taught at home by her mother, who had taught herself Latin and Greek so that she could prepare her children for a university education.
 Her mother had also studied geology, taking a correspondence course with the Field Museum in Chicago.